-Brain Injury Lawyer & Traumatic Brain Injury Attorney
+St. Louis Brain Injury Lawyer – Traumatic Brain Injury Attorney

-Traumatic brain injuries (TBI) are responsible for a number of deaths and permanent disability cases each year.
+Traumatic brain injuries (TBI) are responsible for many deaths and permanent disability cases each year.
 Over half of these traumatic brain injury cases are attributed to car accidents.
-Many TBI’s are mild, causing concussions.
-While other TBI survivors face life-changing effects that leave them disabled.
+Many TBIs are mild, causing concussions.
+Other TBI survivors face life-changing effects that leave them disabled for life.

 What is a TBI?

-A traumatic brain injury is a head injury that disrupts the normal function of the brain.
-TBI is caused by a blow, bump, or jolt to the head and can also be the result of a penetrating head injury.
+A traumatic brain injury is a head injury that disrupts the brain’s normal function.
+A blow or bump can cause a TBI or jolt to the head and can also result in a penetrating head injury.

 Traumatic Brain Injury Symptoms